The Emotional Roots of Anxiety: Healing Through Connection

 To help a child to their tears, we need to meet them with empathy and warmth.
 Focus sincerely on what is upsetting them, despite how small or insignificant it may seem to us.
 Sometimes a parent may become upset by what they hear from a child, but it is best not to show these emotions and to find another adult to debrief with.
 Every child needs to feel confident that they are not too much for their adult to handle, that their feelings aren’t too big or scary to express, and that there is no situation that they won’t receive support with.

 When a child is anxious, what we cannot lose sight of is how separation instigates the alarm behind it and that relationship is the vehicle through which healing occurs.
 When a child can safely feel their fear in a vulnerable way, they will be on the road to making sense of the emotions associated with alarm.
 When they can see and name what it is that stirs them up, and can freely express their emotions, they will be brought to emotional rest and find the courage to face the hard things.
 This process of holding onto and guiding them through alarming feelings and times will help them reaffirm the faith they have in their caregivers to love and take care of them exactly as they are.

-Dr. Deborah MacNamara is the author of Rest, Play, Grow: Making Sense of Preschoolers (or anyone who acts like one), The Sorry Plane, and Nourished: Connection, food, and caring for our kids (and everyone else we love).
-She is on Faculty at the Neufeld Institute, and Director of Kid’s Best Bet, a counselling and resource centre for families.
+Dr. Deborah MacNamara is the author of Rest, Play, Grow: Making Sense of Preschoolers (or anyone who acts like one), on Faculty at the Neufeld Institute, and Director of Kid’s Best Bet, a counselling and resource centre for families.